facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 }
 ```

+!!! new "New 7.1"
+    Emoji indexes now accept `options` and `md`.
+The old sans argument format will still be accepted, but in the future
+    the arguments will be expected.

 ## Custom Emoji Generators

-Each different kind of output is controlled by a different emoji generator function, but all generator functions have
-the same input format.
-The format is shown below in case you need to create your own custom output generator.

 ```py3
 def emoji_generator(index, shortname, alias, uc, alt, title, category, options, md)
 ```

+Each different kind of output is controlled by a different emoji generator function, but all generator functions have
+the same input format.
+The options object is the same object that is specified in in the extensions [settings](#options)
+and is shared with the index as well.

 Parameter   | Type       |Description
 ----------- | ---------- | ----------